Logan Capital Management Inc. Purchases 87,558 Shares of YETI Holdings, Inc. (NYSE:YETI)

-Logan Capital Management Inc. increased its position in YETI Holdings, Inc. (NYSE:YETI) by 134.3% in the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm owned 152,765 shares of the company’s stock after purchasing an additional 87,558 shares during the quarter.
-Logan Capital Management Inc. owned approximately 0.17% of YETI worth $13,090,000 at the end of the most recent quarter.
+Logan Capital Management Inc. raised its position in YETI Holdings, Inc. (NYSE:YETI) by 134.3% in the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 152,765 shares of the company’s stock after purchasing an additional 87,558 shares during the quarter.
+Logan Capital Management Inc. owned 0.17% of YETI worth $13,090,000 as of its most recent SEC filing.

-A number of other hedge funds have also recently modified their holdings of the stock.
-BlackRock Inc. lifted its position in YETI by 10.6% in the third quarter.
-BlackRock Inc. now owns 7,375,600 shares of the company’s stock worth $632,014,000 after purchasing an additional 704,004 shares during the period.
-Invesco Ltd. lifted its position in YETI by 13.6% in the second quarter.
-Invesco Ltd. now owns 1,219,341 shares of the company’s stock worth $111,961,000 after purchasing an additional 146,002 shares during the period.
-Bank of America Corp DE lifted its position in YETI by 2.5% in the second quarter.
-Bank of America Corp DE now owns 1,202,051 shares of the company’s stock worth $110,371,000 after purchasing an additional 29,497 shares during the period.
-Geode Capital Management LLC lifted its position in YETI by 9.3% in the third quarter.
-Geode Capital Management LLC now owns 1,176,522 shares of the company’s stock worth $100,816,000 after purchasing an additional 100,081 shares during the period.
-Finally, Goldman Sachs Group Inc. lifted its holdings in shares of YETI by 58.4% during the second quarter.
-Goldman Sachs Group Inc. now owns 1,014,036 shares of the company’s stock valued at $93,109,000 after acquiring an additional 373,866 shares during the period.
-94.73% of the stock is owned by hedge funds and other institutional investors.
+Other institutional investors have also recently bought and sold shares of the company.
+Total Clarity Wealth Management Inc. bought a new position in YETI in the third quarter valued at about $28,000.
+Fifth Third Bancorp acquired a new stake in shares of YETI in the third quarter valued at about $30,000.
+NEXT Financial Group Inc increased its stake in shares of YETI by 76.0% in the third quarter.
+NEXT Financial Group Inc now owns 440 shares of the company’s stock valued at $37,000 after buying an additional 190 shares during the period.
+HighMark Wealth Management LLC increased its stake in shares of YETI by 93.5% in the third quarter.
+HighMark Wealth Management LLC now owns 569 shares of the company’s stock valued at $49,000 after buying an additional 275 shares during the period.
+Finally, Huntington National Bank increased its stake in shares of YETI by 24.4% in the third quarter.
+Huntington National Bank now owns 621 shares of the company’s stock valued at $53,000 after buying an additional 122 shares during the period.
+Hedge funds and other institutional investors own 94.73% of the company’s stock.

-In other YETI news, CEO Matthew J. Reintjes sold 25,000 shares of the business’s stock in a transaction that occurred on Monday, December 13th.
-The stock was sold at an average price of $87.30, for a total transaction of $2,182,500.00.
-The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, SVP Kirk A. Zambetti sold 3,000 shares of the business’s stock in a transaction that occurred on Monday, November 1st.
-The stock was sold at an average price of $100.00, for a total value of $300,000.00.
+In related news, SVP Kirk A. Zambetti sold 10,475 shares of YETI stock in a transaction on Wednesday, November 3rd.
+The stock was sold at an average price of $105.00, for a total transaction of $1,099,875.00.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, CEO Matthew J. Reintjes sold 40,004 shares of the firm’s stock in a transaction on Monday, November 15th.
+The stock was sold at an average price of $101.02, for a total value of $4,041,204.08.
 The disclosure for this sale can be found here.
-Insiders sold a total of 78,479 shares of company stock worth $7,623,579 in the last 90 days.
-Company insiders own 3.10% of the company’s stock.
+Insiders have sold 78,479 shares of company stock worth $7,623,579 over the last quarter.
+3.10% of the stock is currently owned by corporate insiders.

-A number of brokerages have issued reports on YETI.
-UBS Group lifted their price objective on YETI from $92.00 to $99.00 and gave the company a “neutral” rating in a report on Friday, November 12th.
-William Blair reissued an “outperform” rating on shares of YETI in a report on Thursday, November 4th.
-Cowen cut their price objective on YETI from $118.00 to $114.00 and set an “outperform” rating for the company in a report on Friday, November 12th.
-Piper Sandler cut their price objective on YETI from $116.00 to $111.00 and set an “overweight” rating for the company in a report on Wednesday, October 13th.
-Finally, BTIG Research lifted their price objective on YETI from $116.00 to $125.00 and gave the company a “buy” rating in a report on Friday, November 12th.
-Three analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the company.
-According to data from MarketBeat, YETI has an average rating of “Buy” and a consensus target price of $107.11.
+Several equities research analysts have recently weighed in on YETI shares.
+Roth Capital decreased their price target on YETI from $112.00 to $100.00 and set a “neutral” rating for the company in a research note on Friday, November 12th.
+Zacks Investment Research raised YETI from a “hold” rating to a “buy” rating and set a $96.00 target price for the company in a research note on Friday, October 15th.
+BTIG Research raised their target price on YETI from $116.00 to $125.00 and gave the stock a “buy” rating in a research note on Friday, November 12th.
+William Blair reaffirmed an “outperform” rating on shares of YETI in a research note on Thursday, November 4th.
+Finally, Citigroup decreased their target price on YETI from $121.00 to $116.00 and set a “buy” rating for the company in a research note on Wednesday, October 27th.
+Three research analysts have rated the stock with a hold rating and sixteen have issued a buy rating to the stock.
+According to data from MarketBeat, the company currently has a consensus rating of “Buy” and a consensus target price of $107.11.

 About YETI